-A logical operator acts upon one or more binary inputs to produce an output (result)
+A logical operator acts upon one or more binary inputs to produce a single binary output

 These are the logical operators